johnnovak/gridmonger-site/source/basic-editing.rst

 computer's memory).
 You can undo most actions with :kbd:`Ctrl+Z` or :kbd:`U`, and redo them with :kbd:`Ctrl+Y` or :kbd:`Ctrl+R`.
-The only actions that cannot be undone is the creation of a new map (which discards the current map), and some of the operations related to :ref:`basic-editing:Trail mode`.
+The only actions that cannot be undone is the creation of a new map (which discards the current map), and some of the action related to :ref:`basic-editing:Trail mode`.

 Floor types
 ===========